jacobv95/pyees/docs/3 Sheet.md

 The uncertanty can follow one of two structures:
  1. There is one row of uncertanty per row in the range of data.
- 2. There is one matrix of size nxn for each row in the range of data, where n is the number of different measurements
+ 2. The data includes covariance data.
+Therefore there is one matrix of size nxn for each row in the range of data, where n is the number of different measurements.

-Structure 1 is used if only the uncertanty of the measurement is known.
-Structure 2 is unsed if covariance between the measurements are known as well.

 Two examples are given: